 - 4.1.1.
 A change in the size and structure of the local population has potential influence upon the available expenditure for each retail centre, together with the range and choice of local services which may be required.
 This can be influenced by the overall number of people in a locality and the representative change to the existing population: due to natural change attributable to birth and death rates, and also to migration levels. - 4.1.2.
 A detailed analysis of population changes and demographics are included within the Planning for Housing Growth Technical Report.
-In this regard, key implications for planning for retail in Knowsley are as follows: - The fall in the age groups (i.e. 20-29 and 30-44) could have implications for the amount of available expenditure, given these age groups are economically active and therefore on average have proportionally large amounts of disposable income. - The significant growth in the older sections of the population (i.e. 65+) will have implications for the provision of localised retail in the long term (e.g. the age group may be less likely to travel and therefore will need accessible local provision). - 4.1.3.
+In this regard, key implications for planning for retail in Knowsley are as follows: - The fall in the working age groups (i.e. 16 64) could have implications for the amount of available expenditure, given these age groups are the most economically active and therefore on average have proportionally large amounts of disposable income. - The significant growth in the older sections of the population (i.e. 65+) will have implications for the provision of localised retail in the long term (e.g. the age group may be less likely to travel and therefore will need accessible local provision). - 4.1.3.
 Notwithstanding the above, the general trends of growth focused upon an ageing population and a reduction in the number and proportion of economically active residents is unchanged since the Knowsley Town Centres and Shopping Study was prepared.
-On this basis, the existing forecasts are considered to have utilised accurate demographic profile and population projections.
-It is therefore unnecessary to remodel or update the population and demographic profile in the projections, as any difference is unlikely to be significant at a catchment level, with any emphasis upon marginal change not justified.
-This is noting the potential for overestimation of population totals and therefore available expenditure relative to Census data.
+On this basis, the existing forecasts are considered to have utilised accurate demographic profile, notwithstanding a reduction in overall population projections as a result of the Census.
+It is therefore unnecessary to remodel or update the population and demographic profile in the projections, as any difference is unlikely to be significant at a catchment level, with any emphasis upon marginal change.
+This is noting the potential for overestimation of population totals and therefore available expenditure relative to Census data, which can be accounted for within the flexibility of the approach in Policy CS6.